 The Ashes 2021/22: How to watch England in Australia on BT Sport

-Every ball from England’s 21/22 tour of Australia will be shown live on BT Sport as Joe Root’s side look to win the Ashes Down Under for the first time in 11 years.
+Every ball from England’s 2021/22 tour of Australia will be shown live on BT Sport.

-The Ashes will be contested this winter when England face off against Australia, as the oldest and fiercest rivalry in Test cricket takes centre stage.
+The Ashes are well underway as England face off against Australia, with the oldest and fiercest rivalry in Test cricket taking centre stage.

-Every ball from the five-match series will be shown exclusively live on BT Sport as England renew hostilities with Australia in the longest format for the first time since 2019.
+Every ball from the rest of the series will be shown exclusively live on BT Sport as England look to salvage some pride.

 When is the Ashes?

-The final Test was scheduled to take place in Perth for the first time since 1994/95, but has since been moved because of Covid-19 restrictions.
+The final Test was scheduled to take place in Perth for the first time since 1994/95, but has since been moved to Hobart for a second day-nighter.

 The Ashes on BT Sport: Editor's Choice